kismetwireless/kismet-docs/readme/164-logs_statistics.md

 toc: true
 ---

-This tool is available as part of Kismet when built from source, or in the kismet-logtools package, as of April 2019.
+This tool is available as part of Kismet when built from source, or in the kismet-logtools package, as of `2019-04`.

 ## Statistics / summary